joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 ```

 The next issue is that JavaScript functions can only return one thing.
 In the above code, `h2` and `ul` are sibling elements, and the expression attempts to return both.
 However, only one element can be returned.
 To fix this issue, everything must be wrapped in a single tag.
 You can use `<> </>`.
 This empty tag is known as a _fragment_ and is standard practice for rendering multiple elements in a single component if you don't want to use another HTML element (like a `div` or `section` tag) to contain them.

+> **Note** You can have as many nested HTML or React components inside your component.
+Only the top level must be one component/HTML element.

 ```js
 function ContactList() {